cdnjs/api-worker/README.md

 This will eventually replace cdnjs/SRIs.

-### Deployement
+### Deployment

-Deployement and testing is managed by Cloudflare for now.
+Deployment and testing is managed by Cloudflare for now.

 ## License